PRX/dovetail-bytes-lambda/README.md

 }
 ```

+- `le` - "listener episode" assigned by the Dovetail redirect.
+Normally a hash of the request's User-Agent, IP address, and episode guid.
+But can really be any unique identifier for "this listener downloading this episode".
+- `start` - first byte sent to the user (0-indexed)
+- `end` - last byte sent to the user (0-indexed)
+- `total` - byte size of the _entire_ file (not just the sent range of bytes)
+- `digest` - unique string id for this arrangement of ad/original mp3 files provided by Dovetail
+- `region` - AWS region the edge lambda is running in

 # Developing

 To get started, first install dev dependencies with `yarn`.
 Then run `yarn test`.
 End of list!